- Technical Requirements

 1.1 File Size & Dimensions

-In order to maximize image quality and usability, image files should be no less than 4 MP (megapixels) and no more than 50 MB (megabytes).
+In order to maximize image quality and usability, image files should be minimum 4 MP (megapixels) and 50 MP max, and no more than 50 MB (megabytes).

 Recommended ratios: 3:2, 4:3, 16:9, 1:1, 2:1, 3:1.